RidaRidss/React-Native/README.md

                        adb

-                2. Run this command to get all available devices in your system and it will Run your project application in all the available devices which will shown in list by checked by the command 'adb'
+                2. Run this command to get all available devices in your system and it will Run your project application in all the available devices which will shown in list checked by the command 'adb'

                         adb devices